Volume 18, No. 2, Fall 2023

 Petaluma, California

-This essay is exploring the veiled yet probable cause of the current political crisis in the United States of America.
-Jaspers’ fundamental distinction between existence (Dasein) and Existenz provides the main conceptual tool for this inquiry, which is guided by the question: How can the lived experience of transcendence elevate society and politics to a level of human interaction that is aligned with and mirrors Existenz?
+This essay explores the veiled yet probable cause of the current political crisis in the United States of America.
+Jaspers' fundamental distinction between existence (Dasein) and Existenz provides the main conceptual tool for this inquiry, which is guided by the question: How can a lived experience of transcendence elevate society and politics to a level of human interaction that is aligned with and mirrors Existenz?
 Existence (Dasein) and Existenz are diametrically opposed modes of being in the world.
 Each mode of world orientation tends to predetermine the purposes of everyday living and the character and depth of interpersonal relations and communication.
 Existenz, the lived experience of transcendence, has intrinsic value.
-Additionally, Existenz naturally supports a loosening of consciousness and a relaxation of identifications with ideologies or fixed beliefs.
+Additionally, Existenz naturally supports making consciousness flexible and undermines the identifications with ideologies or fixed beliefs.
 As a result, bitter political hostility may transform into respectful and principled political contest.
-Jaspers sketches a possible scenario without any predictions for its realization.
+Jaspers sketches a possible scenario without making any predictions for its realization.

-Keywords: existence (Dasein); political rapture; transcendence; Existenz; experience of suspension; loosening of consciousness; relaxation of identifications; existential solidarity; loving struggle.
+Keywords: Existenz; existence (Dasein); experience of suspension; loosening of consciousness; relaxation of identifications; political behavior; genuine communication; loving struggle

 |